Billionaire Profile

 Early Life and Education

-Vinod Khosla was born on January 28, 1955, in Pune, India.
+Vinod Khosla was born in Pune, Maharashtra, India, on January 28, 1955.
 His father was an officer in the Indian Army.
-Inspired by reading about the founding of Intel, Khosla developed an early interest in entrepreneurship.
-He earned a Bachelor of Technology degree in Electrical Engineering from the Indian Institute of Technology (IIT) Delhi in 1976.
-He then pursued a Master's in Biomedical Engineering at Carnegie Mellon University and an MBA from Stanford Graduate School of Business in 1980.
+Khosla was inspired to pursue a career in technology after reading about the founding of Intel.
+He earned a bachelor's degree in electrical engineering from the Indian Institute of Technology (IIT) Delhi in 1976.
+He then pursued a Master of Science in biomedical engineering from Carnegie Mellon University and received his MBA from Stanford Graduate School of Business in 1980.

 Rise to Success